How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 supplies for seed starting

 Check the container daily.
-Once the seeds have germinated and the sprouts are visible, remove the clear dome lid and remove the seedlings from the heated mat.
+Once the seeds have germinated and the sprouts are visible, remove the clear dome lid and the seedlings from the heated mat.

 seedlings